-According to a study released on August 2 by blockchain analytics firm Chainalysis, there have been 13 separate token bridge violations (Crypto Hacks) this year, the most recent being the $190 million Nomad Bridge hack.
-According to their calculations, 13 different hacks have resulted in the Cross-chain bridge attacks accounting for 69% of the cash taken this year.
-It amounts to $2 billion in cryptocurrencies.
+A study published on August 2 by blockchain analytics company Chainalysis found that there have been 13 different token bridge hacks this year, with the latest being the $190 million Nomad Bridge hack.
+Their analysis shows that these 13 hacks make up 69% of the total money stolen this year, totaling $2 billion in cryptocurrencies.

 It poses a significant risk to establishing trust in blockchain technology.
 Cross-chain bridges are more appealing targets for hackers as more money passes through them.